CPA expert witness and attorney analyzing owner compensation normalization in business valuation dispute

 Who orders a QoE analysis?

 QoE analyses are most commonly ordered by buyers in M&A transactions, private equity firms conducting investment diligence, lenders evaluating acquisition financing, and business owners preparing to sell.
-Attorneys advising clients in business sales, post-closing disputes, valuation litigation, and earnout disagreements also frequently engage QoE professionals to support negotiations, expert testimony, or damages analysis.
+Buyers, sellers, business owners, and counsel involved in business sales, post-closing disputes, valuation litigation, and earnout disagreements also frequently engage QoE professionals to support negotiations, expert testimony, or damages analysis.

 How long does a QoE engagement take?